singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 85 can't be in the black area, since 95 is in the upper left hand corner and is therefore the smallest element in that square.

-85 can't be in the light gray area either, since 35 is in the lower right hand corner ofthat square.
+85 can't be in the light gray area either, since 35 is in the lower right hand corner of that square.

 85 must be in one of the two white areas.